maxhbr/LDBcollector/md/Artistic-2.0.md

                 "Hitachi open-license",
                 [
                     "Source code refers to the source code, documentation and configuration files.
 This license does not grant you the right to use the copyright owner's registered trademarks, service marks, trademark names, or logos."
                 ]
+            ],
+            [
+                "Scancode",
+                [
+                    "Per SPDX.org, this version was released 2006 This license is OSI\ncertifified.\n" ]
             ]
         ],